 Core’s community is built on the journey.
 We understand that it takes more than a few days to reach your goals of building stronger relationships, stronger bodies, and stronger minds.
 We want you to be comfortable that you have selected the perfect place to achieve your performance goals and our confidence to help get you there.

-Outside of 1-on-1 private training, we never workout alone.
+At Core, we never workout alone.
 Instead, we train with a small group of people and one of our experienced, professional coaches.
-By working with a small group of 12 athletes or less, we give the personal attention that can’t be found at a large gym.
+By working with a small group of 6 athletes or less, we give the personal attention that can’t be found at a large gym.
 Our coaches design smart, fun workouts everyday and help customize it to suit each individual’s fitness level.
 All workouts are 60 minutes or less and guaranteed to make you work hard.

 “Kaizen” is a Japanese term and philosophy that focuses on constantly improving for the better.
 Think, always a white belt.
 Striving to learn, improve, and grow.